WengWeng0410/MedicalCostPrediction/README.md

 # Medical Cost Prediction Analytic
 ## <p align="right">[Portfolio Main Page](https://github.com/WengWeng0410/Weng_Portfolio)</p>

 This is the data set on the medical cost treatment of different patients.
 In this project, there is no medical history data.
-However, it consists information of age, region, bmi, gender, smoker or non smoker and charges which can be analysed and to develop a model to predict medical cost charges.
+However, it consists information of age, region, bmi, gender, smoker or non smoker and charges which can be analysed and to develop a model to predict medical cost charges. <br>

+**Business Question**: What is the predicted medical cost based on patient's habit and demographic info?

 ## Code and Resources Used